XMLTV/xmltv/README.md

 ## Description

-Gather television listings, process them and organize your viewing.
+The XMLTV project provides a suite of software to gather television listings, process listings data, and help organize your TV viewing.

-XMLTV is a file format for storing TV listings, defined in xmltv.dtd.
+XMLTV listings use a mature XML file format for storing TV listings, which is defined and documented in the [XMLTV DTD](xmltv.dtd).

-Then there are several tools to produce and process these listings.
+In addition to the many "grabbers" that provide listings for large parts of the world, there are also several tools to process and filter these listings.

-Please see [QuickStart](doc/QuickStart) for documentation on what each program does, and xmltv.dtd for documentation on the file format.
+Please see our [QuickStart](doc/QuickStart) documentation for details on what each program does.

 ## Changes

-For a list of major changes on the current release (0.6.1) please consult our [Changes](Changes) file.
+To see what has changed in the current XMLTV release please check the [Changes](Changes) file.

 ## Installation